-Consider a random sample of size 80 from a population.
-We find that 15% of the sample support a controversial new ballot measure.
+Consider a random sample of size 80 from a county population.
+We find that 15% of the sample support a controversial new ballot measure at the state level.
 How far is our estimate likely to be from the true percent that support the measure?